microsoft/BotBuilder-Samples/experimental/orchestrator/docs/Overview.md

 ### Extend to support Bot Builder Skills

-While the [Dispatcher's][1] focus was to aid in triggering between multiple [LUIS][3] apps and [QnA Maker][4] KBs the Orchestrator expands this functionality into supporting generic [Bot Builder Skills][2] to allow composability of bot skills.
-The skills developed and made available by the community may now be easily integrated in your chat bot with no language model retraining.
+While the [Dispatcher's][1] focus was to aid in triggering between multiple [LUIS][3] apps and [QnA Maker][4] KBs the Orchestrator expands this functionality into supporting generic [Bot Builder Skills][2] to allow composability of bot skills when authoring the bot.
+The skills developed and made available by the community may be easily integrated in a new bot with no language model retraining required.
+An optioal fine-tunning easy to use CLI will be made available but this step is not required in most cases.

+### Ability to generalized given very few training examples

+Often reported obstacle that the bot developers face is the lack of training data to properly define the language model.
+With the powerful pre-trained SOTA models used by the Orchestrator this is not a concern anymore for the developers.
+Even just one example for an intent/skill can often go a long way in making accurate predictions.
+For example a "Greeting" intent defined with just one example, "hello", can be successfuly predicted for examples like "how are you today" or "long time no see!" etc. The power of the pretrained models and their generalization from a very few simple (short) examples is impressive.
+This ability is often called a "few-shot learning", with an extreme case of ["one-shot learning"][11] that the Orchestrator also supports.
+This ability is made possible thanks to the models that were pretrained on a large amount of data.

-### Ability to classify the "unknown" intent without training examples
+### Ability to classify the "unknown" intent without additional examples

-*Content coming soon*
+Annother common challenge that developers face during classification of intents is determining whether the top scoring intent should be triggered or not.
+Orchestrator provides a solution for this, its scores can be interpretted as probabilities callibrated in such way that the score of 0.5 is defined as the maximum score for an "unknown" intent.
+So if the top intent's score is 0.5 or lower the query/request should be considered of an "unknown" intent and should probably trigger a follow up question by the bot.
+On the other hand if the score of two intents is above 0.5 then both intents (skills) could be triggered.
+If the bot is designed to handle only one intent at a time then the application rulees or other priorities could pick the one that gets triggered.

+The classification of the "unknown" intent is done without the need for any examples for that purpose (["zero-shot learning"][10]) which would be hard to accomplish especially that the model may be extended in the future with additional skills that were "unknown" so far.

 ### Ease of composability